 When we first started composted, we bought a bin similar to this from Sam’s Club.
 You can find a variety of compost bins on Amazon as well.
 Pick a bin that will fit well in the outdoor space you have.

 There are many different options and sizes available to suit your needs.
 Choose the price and size best for your situation.

 2. Start Your Pile

-When you first start your compost pile, you’ll want to make sure you have a good balance of browns (leaves, sawdust, newspaper, etc) and greens (coffee grounds, kitchen scraps, grass clippings, etc).
-You’ll want to start your pile by layering a fairly equal amount of browns and greens.
-Once you have added your initial items, spray your pile lightly with water.
-You don’t want to saturate your pile, you only want it as wet as a wrung out sponge.
+When you first start your compost pile, you’ll want to make sure you have a good balance of brown materials (leaves, sawdust, newspaper, etc) and green materials (coffee grounds, kitchen scraps, grass clippings, etc).

 3. Maintaining Your Compost Pile

-It doesn’t take a lot to get started, so hopefully now that you know how to start a compost pile, you can grab what you need and get started!
+It doesn’t take a lot to get started.
+Hopefully now that you know how to start a compost pile, you can grab what you need and get started!

+It is such a useful way to use items that would otherwise be tossed and turn into organic matter.
 We would love to hear how your composting is going.
-Be sure to come back and update us on your journey and any tips and tricks your learn along the way.
-Composting in your backyard is a great way to save money by turning your waste into nutrient rich soil.
+Be sure to come back and update us on your journey and any tips and tricks you learn along the way.